Arlind-dev/dotfiles/README.md

 ##### 1. **Virtualization Options**

-Managed under `MyNixOS.virtualization`, you can toggle between different virtualization tools:
+Managed under `MyNixOS.virtualization`, I can toggle between different virtualization tools:

 - `enableDocker = false`: Enable Docker (with rootless mode) and install `docker-compose` if set to `true`.
 - `enablePodman = false`: Enable Podman and install `podman-compose` and `podman-tui` if set to `true`.